Robert-T-Remuszka/ImmigrationTfp/README.md

 The method used for this is described in the slides.
 The code that implements that method can be found in [EstimateTfp.do](code/EstimateTfp.do)

-**Note:** [EstimateTfp.do](code/EstimateTfp.do) requires the use to install "xframeappend".
-If you have not done so already then you should install this library using
+**Note:** [EstimateTfp.do](code/EstimateTfp.do) requires the command "xframeappend".
+If you have not done so already then you should install this from ssc using
 ```Stata
 ssc install xframeappend
 ```